Skip to Main Content

 Find a doctor or pharmacy* near you to get your flu shot.

-• Your protection with the flu shot gets weaker over time.
-That’s why a yearly flu shot is needed to keep you from getting sick.
+• Protection from the flu shot gets weaker over time.
+That’s why a yearly flu vaccine is needed to keep you and your child from getting sick.

 Can the flu shot give my child the flu?